juberiya1ajaz/HGS_hacks/README.md

 ## 🌐 Best Use of Velo by Wix

-We have build a website using Velo by Wix.
-Wix Velo is a full-stack development platform that allows you to build a website from scratch, without any coding knowledge.
+We have built a website using Velo by Wix.
+Wix Velo is a full-stack development platform that allows you to create a website from scratch, without any coding knowledge.
 It is a great tool for beginners who want to learn how to code, and for experienced developers who want to build a website quickly.
-Using Velo we can build a website in a matter of minutes, and we can also add custom JavaScript code to the website to make it more interactive.
+Using Velo we can create a website in a matter of minutes, and we can also add custom JavaScript code to the website to make it more interactive.
 We are using Velo's built-in **database to store our data**, and we are using the JavaScript API to access the data.

 ## 🧠 Challenges we ran into